aroberge/ideas/docs/html/_sources/usage.rst.txt

 You can have multiple import hooks added; for example::

     (venv-ideas3.11) C:\Users\Andre\github\ideas
-    > py -m ideas -a function_keyword -a nobreak
+    > ideas -a function_keyword -a nobreak
     Ideas Console version 0.2.0.
 [Python version: 3.11.9] ideas> import sys
     ideas> for finder in sys.meta_path: